alxvmr/ALTMediaWriter/app/assets/UPDATING.md

 ## Update assets.qrc

 Add/update/remove entries in the qrc file so that all needed files are present there.
-Note that file alias must match filenames.

-## Update metadata.yml.
-Update "release_names" if needed.
-Make sure "getalt_images_location" is still valid.
+In general, file aliases must match filenames, but logo filenames must match the "img" attribute of release in the sections files.
+This *could* be different from the filename!

 ## Troubleshooting
 Run the app.
 Check for any errors or warnings to make sure that assets are setup correctly.

-Each release name must have an accompanying images file.

-Logo filenames must match the "img" attribute of release in the sections files.
-This *could* be different from the filename!